 Ah, if it was enough to make a Right Click > Save As.
-Ah, if it was enough to perform this banal action to enable you to appropriate and use any photo gleaned from the web: that would be wonderful, wouldn't it?
+Ah, if it was enough to perform this banal action to enable you to appropriate and use any photo gleaned from the web: it would be wonderful, wouldn’t it?

 Unfortunately (and fortunately also), it doesn’t work like that.

 Even though millions of images are available for free on the Web, that doesn’t necessarily give you permission to use them as you wish on WordPress.

 But then, where and how can you find royalty free images for your blog posts safely?

 This post will present you with both free and paid solutions in order to remain in compliance with the law.

 We will also explain how to create your own illustrations, and how to optimize all this on your website, just before putting them online.

 Initially written in May 2019, this article was updated in March 2021.

 Your best WordPress projects need the best host!

 WPMarmite recommends Bluehost: great performance, great support.
 All you need for a great start.